strapi/documentation/docs/developer-docs/latest/development/plugins-development.md

 </code-group>

 7. (*TypeScript-specific*) Run `npm install` or `yarn install` in the newly-created plugin directory.
 8. (*TypeScript-specific*) Run `yarn build` or `npm run build` in the plugin directory.
-This step transpiles the JavaScript files in a `dist` directory unique to the plugin.
+This step transpiles the TypeScript files and outputs the JavaScript to a `dist` directory that is unique to the plugin.
 9. Run `yarn build` or `npm run build` at the project root.
 10. Run `yarn develop` or `npm run develop` at the project root.